isographlabs/isograph/docs-website/docs/quickstart.md

 :::

 :::note
-You may need to provide a bearer token if you are using a public API, like that of GitHub.
+You may need to provide a bearer token if you are using a public API, such as the GitHub API.
 See [this GitHub demo](https://github.com/rbalicki2/github-isograph-demo/tree/885530d74d9b8fb374dfe7d0ebdab7185d207c3a/src/isograph-components/SetNetworkWrapper.tsx) for an example of how to do with a token that you receive from OAuth.
 See also the `[...nextauth].tsx` file in the same repo.
 :::

 ## Create an Episode List component